tsal4/JCU-SIS/README.md

 This application is a mock John Carroll University Student Information System.
 It uses Python GUIs to select, insert, and delete information from a database in SQLiteStudio.

 Functionalities include:
-- Data Entry: dding a student, instructor, or course to a database
+- Data Entry: adding a student, instructor, or course to a database
 - Course Registration: registering or dropping a student from a course
 - Reports: getting the student or instructor schedules